21371 customer reviews

 How to Choose a Prosecco?

-Several factors may influence your decision:
+Several factors may influence your choice:

 - Price: The vineyards that produce Prosecco vary widely.
-On the one hand, there are vineyards scattered across hilly terrain where yields are somewhat limited.
+On the one hand, there are vineyards scattered across hilly terrain where yields are more or less limited.
 On the other hand, there are those in the plains that are suited to mass production.
 As a result, prices are lower.
 This disparity in production areas explains the price fluctuations observed.
 Prosecco wines are available at prices ranging from €3.50 to €25.

-- The appellation: the DOCG (Denominazione di Origine Controllata e Garantita) classified terroirs are located in the province of Treviso.
+- The appellation: The DOCG (Denominazione di Origine Controllata e Garantita)-classified terroirs are located in the province of Treviso.
 Conegliano, Asolo, and Valdobbiadene are among them.
 Moreover, these are the most renowned wines.
 You can check the label on the bottle for more information.

-Verdict: Prosecco or champagne?
+Verdict: Prosecco or Champagne?

 For more information, visit the website at Prosecco

-Rated site21163 reviews
+Rated site21371 reviews

 -20€